 It’s a hard question to answer, but you know a motivated group of sellers when you see them.
 They’re more productive, more engaged at work, and they close more deals.
-In other words: motivated reps are incredibly valuable — and incentives are one way sales leaders can encourage employee engagement and attract and retain sales talent.
+In other words, motivated reps are incredibly valuable — and incentives are one way sales leaders can encourage employee engagement and attract and retain sales talent.

-Below, we talk more about the difference between commission and incentive rewards — including the role and importance of each — then share 12 of our favorite sales incentive ideas to reward top performers.
+Below, we talk more about the difference between commission and incentive rewards — including the role and importance of each — and share 12 of our favorite sales incentive ideas to reward top performers.

 Some sales leaders mistakenly believe that salary plus commission should be enough to motivate employees, but the war for talent means this is no longer the case.
 Standard compensation structures encourage reps to hit quota, but they don’t necessarily light any fires.

 In addition, traditional comp plans can be complex and difficult for reps to parse — in fact, our 2022 Sales Sentiment Report revealed that 15 to 20 percent of salespeople reported a lack of full understanding regarding how they’re paid.